Sizing + Last

-Our lasts run big for most customers.
-Therefore, we suggest in general sizing down from your typical sneaker or shoe size.
+Our lasts run big.
+Therefore, we suggest in general sizing down from your typical sneaker or casual shoe size.
+All general sizing advice and general sizing translations are based off of a D/Standard width and volume.
 Naturally we understand there are those who may fall between the cracks of general sizing guidance as every foot type is different.
 If you need help with sizing, feel free to reach out to info@parkhurstbrand.com with any footwear sizing information you currently have, and we can help identify the best size for you in Parkhurst boots.

 602 Last